WildThing2207/TicketTool-Docs/docs/commands.md

 | Ping | $ping | Checks Ticket Tool's response time |
 | PermLevel | $permlevel | Shows you your server permission level |

-?> When the Vote command is linked,
+?> When the Vote command is linked, a users vote count will be transfered to the user linked to.